lyons194/PostgreSQL-Notes/README.md

 # PostgreSQL-Notes
-Notes from a class I took on PostgreSQL
+Notes and examples from a class I took on PostgreSQL.